 Political Science and Public Affairs, M.A. & Law, J.D.
 Dual Degree

 The dual degree is compatible with any concentration or topic in SLU's political science and public affairs master's program.
-A student interested in the role law plays in American society, for instance, might focus on courses on American political institutions and public law, while a student interested in international law might combine the J.D. with a concentration in international affairs.
+A student interested in the role law plays in American society, for instance, might focus on courses on American political institutions and public law.
+In contrast, a student interested in international law might combine the J.D. with a concentration in international affairs.

 Students must complete the first-year requirements for the School of Law before beginning their studies in the M.A. program.

-Thereafter, students will attend classes in both the School of Law and Department of Political Science.
-Students will ordinarily complete a total of 103 credits of academic work in order to complete the M.A./J.D., 82 credits in the School of Law and 21 credits in the Department of Political Science.
+Thereafter, students will attend classes in both the School of Law and the Department of Political Science.
+Students will ordinarily complete 103 credits of academic work to complete the M.A./J.D.: 82 credits in the School of Law and 21 credits in the Department of Political Science.

-Of the 91 credits required for the J.D. degree, 9 credits are satisfied by political science courses and 9 credits of law school courses are accepted toward the 30 credits required for the master’s degree.
-To request law school course credit for these nine hours, students must complete the Request for Dual Degree Non-Law Credits to be Applied to School of Law Transcript form.
+Of the 91 credits required for the J.D., nine credits are satisfied by political science courses, and nine credits of law school courses are accepted toward the 30 credits required for the master’s degree.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.